Oldsmobile 88: 1959

 All Oldsmobiles were completely restyled for 1959, with the 88 series given longer, lower and wider styling on a GM B-body chassis.
 The 88 shared its appearance with the top-model Oldsmobile 98.
-Styling highlights for the new models, promoted as the "Linear Look," included six-window styling on four-door pillared sedans, glassy semi-fastback rooflines on Holiday coupes and flat-blade rooflines with thin windshield and C-pillars on Holiday sedans which created a large open greenhouse effect.
+Styling highlights for the new models, promoted as the "Linear Look," included six-window styling on four-door pillared sedans, glassy semi-fastback rooflines on Holiday coupés and flat-blade rooflines with thin windshield and C-pillars on Holiday sedans which created a large open greenhouse effect.
 Two-door hardtops were called "Holiday Scenicoupes," whereas four-door hardtops were called "Holiday Sport Sedans."
 While many 1959 model cars featured bigger and sharper fins, Olds flattened theirs horizontally and reduced chrome from 1958 for a much cleaner look.
 Wheelbases on 88 models increased by one inch to 123 in.

 A larger, 394 cubic-inch Rocket V8 with four-barrel carburetion rated at 315 hp was standard on the Super 88.
 The lower-priced Dynamic 88 retained the two-barrel 265 hp 371 cubic-inch '57–58 Rocket V8, with a 300 hp four-barrel version optional.
 An unusual feature was the what was called the "Safety-Spectrum Speedometer", in which the bar that is used the measure the speed is green from 0-35 mph, amber at 35-65 mph, and red at speeds above 65 mph.